hypermystic/bookit/README.md

 REACT_APP_MEASUREMENT_ID=""
 ```

+Add the firebase Configs values to the above variables

 - Run `npm start` in the terminal for running on localhost:3000

-Note: If this does not work look try removing the .env variables from the firebaseConfig and store the actual config values which you got from the firebase and then run the `npm start`
+Note: If this does not work, try removing the .env variables from the firebaseConfig and store the actual config values which you got from the firebase and then run the `npm start`